utkarshayadav/Smyana-TheAssistant/README.md

 ●	It can open websites like Google, YouTube, etc., in a web browser.
 ●	It can give weather forecasts.
 ●	It can have basic conversations with the user.
-●	It works on gesture controls also, can increase/ decrease volume of the system ●	Paint on screen with hand gesture.